pipe/webcam/README.md

 ## Hosting - none
 This is the |pipe| magic - the web interface is stored on your pi but protected so only you and people you lend access to can see it.
-You can edit the docs/index.html file to change the behaviour.
+You can edit the docs/static/session_body.html file to change the behaviour.

 ## Testing:
 * You should see a QR code on the TFT screen -
-* Scan it with a qr code reader on your android phone.
+* Scan it with a qr code reader on your smartphone.
+  (on iOS if you say 'hey Siri scan this QR' your phone will open the camera app and let you scan the QR displaying a safari link)
-* Or you can use https://pi.pe/p/scan.html in chrome
+* Or you can use https://dev.pi.pe/scan.html in chrome/safari
 * The devices should pair and take you to the webcam interface

 ## Lending:
-If you want to access the webcam from a different computer or android phone, you can do a lend/borrow transaction.
+If you want to access the webcam from a different computer or smartphone, you can do a lend/borrow transaction.

-* On the device you used to claim the pi, browse to https://pi.pe/p/index.html
+* On the device you used to claim the pi, browse to https://dev.pi.pe/index.html
 * Select lend your device
 * Select the period you want to lend access for
-* Have the other android user scan the resulting QR
+* Have the other user scan the resulting QR
 * They will now have access

 ## Tightening up: